VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/guides/guide-vmanomaly-vmalert.md

 To look at model results we need to go to grafana on the `localhost:3000`.
 Data vmanomaly need some time to generate more data to visualize.
 Let's investigate model output visualization in Grafana.
-On the Grafana Dashboard `Vmanomaly Guide`you can choose `cpu` and for each mode of CPU you can investigate:
+On the Grafana Dashboard `Vmanomaly Guide` for each mode of CPU you can investigate:
 * initial query result - `quantile by (mode) (0.5, rate(node_cpu_seconds_total[5m]))`
 * `anomaly_score`
 * `yhat` - Predicted value